 If you will have any medication to relax or sedate you, you must bring a driver with you to take you home.
-If you have not arranged for a ride home, your procedure will be cancelled.
+If you have not arranged for a ride home, your procedure will be canceled.

 Arrival and Check-In

-After arriving at the hospital at the scheduled time, take the elevator from the lobby to Level 2.
+After arriving at the hospital at the scheduled time, take the elevator from the lobby to level 2.
 Turn left when you get off the elevator, and you will find yourself in the Ruby Day Surgery Center waiting room.
 Sign in with the receptionist at the desk at the far end of the waiting room.

-Important Note: Out of consideration for patients who are not allowed to eat before their procedures, food and drinks are not allowed in this waiting room.
+Important note: Out of consideration for patients who are not allowed to eat before their procedures, food and drinks are not allowed in this waiting room.

 In the Preparation Area

 A nurse will come and take you to a preparation area, where you will remain until it is time for your procedure.
 Only one person may accompany you to the preparation area.
 In this area, you will change into a hospital gown.
-You will need to remove all dentures, partials, artificial eyes or limbs, glasses, contact lenses, hairpieces, and jewelry — including body piercing rings or studs.
+You will need to remove all dentures, partials, artificial eyes or limbs, glasses, contact lenses, hairpieces, and jewelry, including body piercing rings or studs.